 The Colorado 4×4 Rescue and Recovery group use the repeater network when on recoveries in the Rocky Mountain and Colorado back country 4×4 trails.

-The Rocky Mountain Ham Radio group is also a 501(c)(3) and provides a DMR network that covers Colorado and parts of Wyoming and New Mexico.
+The Rocky Mountain Ham Radio group is also a 501(c)(3) and provides a DMR network that covers Colorado and parts of Wyoming, Utah and New Mexico.
+There are currently 35 repeaters in the system (March 2021) and it is continually being expanded and additional talkgroup options (zones) added.

-The system has a number of different ‘zones’ so you can select to bring up a northern, southern, central or other specific zones or the entire network.
+The system has a number of different regions (‘zones’) so you can select to bring up a northern, southern, central or other specific zones or the entire network.
+A new upgrade will add the Wyoming DMR “Wyoming Wide” talkgroup onto the RMHAM Boulder repeater.
 They have also recently added the capability to connect to some of the zones (but not the whole network) through a Brandmeister talk group and a Pi-Star hotspot.

 The RMHAM group has also developed a Amateur Radio microwave network across three states.